joelittlejohn/lein-embongo/README.md

 Once the task is complete, MongoDB will be stopped.

 ### Additional config
-There are few optional config parameters that control how MongoDB runs:
+There are a few optional config parameters that control how MongoDB runs:

 ```clojure
 (defproject my-project "1.0.0-SNAPSHOT"